 As I continue journeying into the unknown, in this season passionately and particularly venturing into the creation of reflective, healing, and transformative spaces, I’m reminded once again how much we, how much I, need this work.
 I’m pretty frightened, honestly.
 I’ve taught the Enneagram for 6 years now, and I’m almost certified, but the fears still crop up.

-So we adopt a posture of reactivity and defense.
-The posture of defensiveness only works for so long.
+But most of us have habitual postures of reactivity and defense so that we can stay safe from our fears.
+These postures of defensiveness only work for so long and for certain things.
 At some point, we realize that we’ve been, thankfully, kept pretty safe in the small, familiar box we’ve built.
 It is well-defined and well-defended.
 There are times when it is very helpful and we are glad we have it, and then there are times that we are invited into an ever-increasing and expanding space, filled with possibilities.
 But, possibilities aren’t certainties, so we peek our head out of the box and it feels like the best way to avoid failure, pain, conflict, discomfort and disappointment is just to stay in the space we know, the certain, smaller one.
 It’s like groundhog day, forever.

 Most of us have at least some understanding that this is no way to live a life.
 It isn’t wide awake, it isn’t filled with awe and wonder, and it isn’t any kind of thriving.
 And although we may know that, we still often opt for the old ways, even when they don’t work anymore, even when the box is too small for us, even when we start to recognize the box as the barrier to loving ourselves and other people well.
 But we’ve worked this way for so long that it doesn’t feel like a choice anymore.
 There are literal pathways in our brain that are well-traveled highways, and we get on them and fall asleep as we ride them to the normal destinations.